Handle Operators in String Theory: Acknowledgements

 \section{Acknowledgements}

 DS gratefully acknowledges support from the Max Planck Institute for Physics in Munich where essentially all of this work was carried out.
-He would like to thank Daniel Friedan, Ashoke Sen and Edward Witten for helpful discussions and remarks, and especially the late Joe Polchinski for sharing unpublished notes and for insights and support that seeded the present work.
-He also thanks Tasos Avgoustidis for 3D-printing structures that helped visualise some geometrical aspects considered.
-We would also like to thank Costas Bachas, Lorenz Schlechter and Arkady Tseytlin for feedback on the draft.
-DS has also benefited from discussions with Dmitri Bykov, Gia Dvali, Harold Erbin, Cesar Gomez, Ivo Sachs, Lorenz Schlechter and Matthias Traube.
 The work of DL is supported by the Origins Excellence Cluster.
+DS would like to thank Daniel Friedan, Ashoke Sen and Edward Witten for helpful discussions and remarks, the late Joe Polchinski for sharing an early unpublished version of his book, and especially Ed Copeland, Gia Dvali, Mark Hindmarsh, Joe Polchinski, Paul Saffin, John Ellis, Nick Mavromatos, for numerous insights, discussions and support that seeded the present work.
+He also thanks Tasos Avgoustidis for 3D-printing structures that helped visualise some Riemann surface geometry.
+We would also like to thank Costas Bachas, Lorenz Schlechter and Arkady Tseytlin for valuable feedback on the draft.
+DS has also benefited from discussions with Dmitri Bykov, Harold Erbin, Cesar Gomez, Ivo Sachs, Lorenz Schlechter and Matthias Traube.